 Two key developments to this broader involvement were the Promotional and Development Committee and the Ladies Auxiliary.
 The “P & D Committee,” as it was known, was appointed in 1974.
 It was composed of several Board members plus other key leaders and businesspersons from the Conference.
 This group realized the potential in outdoor Christian education and had the vision and vitality to do something about it.

 The second major development that established Kenbrook as a ministry of the Atlantic Conference was the Ladies Auxiliary.
 The founders of the Auxiliary possessed unbounded energy, creativity, commitment and vision to have a support role for the camp.
 They raised substantial amounts of money, gathered food, made curtains, sewed trip equipment, cleaned facilities, helped prepare meals, and prayed.
 They recruited people from across the Conference to be involved in their projects and established a presence in almost every congregation through an Auxiliary representative.

-In 1979 the Woodland Retreat Center was begun and completed in 1980 allowing us, for the first time, to serve guests on a year-round basis.
+The Woodland Retreat Center was begun in 1979 and completed in 1980 allowing us, for the first time, to serve guests on a year-round basis.
 Off-site trips in canoeing, backpacking, rock climbing, and biking were introduced to the summer camp program, as was a counselor-centered curriculum.
 The lake was also completed.

 Facilities continued to grow with a second retreat center named Mountain View, a new swimming pool, expanded maintenance facilities, two staff residences, an additional guest apartment, expanded office facilities, and a year-round bunkhouse in the youth camp area.
 This necessitated the addition of housekeeping staff.